zazuko/jsonldparser/README.md

 Efficient [JSON-LD](http://json-ld.org/) parsing.

-Cuttently **supports only a tiny subset of the JSON-LD format**.
+Currently **supports only a tiny subset of the JSON-LD format**.
 Most notably it doesn't support contexts (@Context).

 Other limitations: